alf45tar/PedalinoMini-Case-1/README.md

 # PedalinoMini™ Case 1

 The scope of this project is to create a case for PedalinoMini™.
-The main goals are:
+The goals are:

 - Printable with a 3D printer
 - Using standard off-the-shelf components